grpc/proposal/A76-ring-hash-improvements.md

 then the request hash key will be set to this value.
 If `request_hash_header` contains multiple values, then values are joined with a comma `,` character between each value before hashing.
-- If `request_hash_header` is not empty, and the request has no value or an empty value associated with the header defined, then the picker will generate a random hash for it.
-The use of a random hash key will effectively sends the request to a random endpoint.
 - If `request_hash_header` is empty, then the request hash key will be based on the xDS hash policy in RDS, which keeps the existing LB configuration for ring hash working as before with xDS.
+- If `request_hash_header` is not empty, and the request has no value associated with the header or its value is empty, then the picker behave as follows: the picker will generate a random hash for the request.
+If the use of this random hash triggers a connection attempt (according to the rules described in [A42:
+Picker Behavior][A42-picker-behavior]), then before queuing the pick, the picker will scan forward searching for a subchannel in `READY` state.
+If it finds a subchannel in `READY` state, the picker returns it.

+This behavior ensures that a single request creates at most one new connection, and that missing header does not add extra latency in the common case where there is already at least one subchannel in `READY` state.
+It converges to picking a random host, since each request may create a new connection to a random endpoint.

 ### Explicitly setting the endpoint hash key